Rokiis1/roadmap/testing_and_debugging/3_level/3_level_testing_and_debugging.md

 checkout(products)
 ```

-Now execution fails during addition inside loop.
-Traceback shows where crash occurred, but step-by-step execution reveals something more important.
-First iteration succeeds correctly, while second iteration introduces invalid state when string value reaches arithmetic operation.
+Here, first iteration succeeds correctly while second iteration introduces invalid value into arithmetic operation.

-Without following execution step by step, it is easy to misunderstand where incorrect state actually entered program.
+A traceback shows where execution failed, but step-by-step execution reveals when runtime behavior first began diverging from expectations.

-This is why debuggers allow controlled execution.
-Instead of running entire program continuously, they allow execution to pause after individual instructions so runtime behavior can be inspected safely between steps.
+Debugger tools allow this execution to be controlled interactively.
+Execution can pause after individual instructions, enter nested function calls, continue gradually through loops, and expose runtime state safely between steps.

-During step-by-step execution, we can observe how variables change, how functions enter and return, how objects evolve during runtime, and exactly where execution begins to diverge from expectations.
+This allows developers to follow execution flow directly instead of reconstructing behavior afterward from traceback messages alone.

-Once execution can be controlled step by step, next important capability is deciding where execution should pause automatically.
+Once execution can move step by step, next important capability becomes deciding where execution should pause automatically.

 ## Breakpoints and Paused Execution

-Step-by-step execution allows us to follow program behavior gradually, but manually moving through every instruction quickly becomes inefficient in larger programs.
-In many situations, we already suspect where incorrect behavior begins.
-Instead of starting from beginning every time, debugging tools allow execution to pause automatically at specific locations.
-These locations are called breakpoints.
+Following execution step by step is useful, but manually moving through every instruction quickly becomes inefficient in larger programs.
+In many situations, developers already suspect where incorrect behavior begins and want execution to stop directly at important location.
+Breakpoints solve this problem by pausing execution automatically when specific line is reached.

-A breakpoint is a temporary stopping point placed inside running code.
-When execution reaches that line, program pauses before continuing further.
-This pause gives us an opportunity to inspect runtime state while execution is still active.

-Consider the following example.
+Consider following example.

 ```py
 def process_payment(data):